Freeha-S/problemset/README.md

          <p>*It reads in a textﬁle and outputs every secondline.
 This program takes the ﬁlename from an argument on the command line. reference https://stackoverflow.com/a/33404310  import sys module to get command line argument *</p>
  ---
 10. **plot.py** contains my solution for  problem 10 in problem set.<br />
           <p>*It displays a plot of the functions x, x square and 2 raise to power x in the range [0,4]. use matplotlib to plot the graph.
-Import matplotlib.pyplot reference > https://matplotlib.org/tutorials/introductory/pyplot.html create a simple graph but i also found a simple method using numphy *</p>
+Import matplotlib.pyplot reference > https://matplotlib.org/tutorials/introductory/pyplot.html create a simple graph *</p>

-                import numpy as np
+           I also found a simple method using numphy i tried it and code is in plot2.py import numpy as np
                 import matplotlib.pyplot as plt